 After Dinner we will will have time to enjoy the beautiful night sky and recount the adventures of our day.
 We like to take short walks to watch for falling stars, observe the night sky with telescopes, look for nocturnal wildlife and insects and play games in the ranch-yard and lodge.
 Stay tuned to see what kind of fun we can get into after dinner!

-7:00 am on the morning of July 1, our team will pack our bags and head for the hills...the Black Hills that is.
-We will drive through beautiful Spearfish canyon, keeping an eye out for wildlife, and then make our way to Mount Rushmore National Monument in time to eat Lunch and Stretch out legs in the incredible 'needles district forest'.
+7:00 am on the morning of June 30, our team will pack our bags and head for the hills...the Black Hills that is.
+We will drive through the incredible rushmore needles, keeping an eye out for wildlife, and then make our way to Mount Rushmore National Monument in time to eat Lunch and Stretch our legs in the incredible needles district of the black hills national forrest.
 We will conclude our day in Hill City, SD where we will meet legendary paleontologist, Pete Larson and tour his museum and labs at the Black Hills Institute of Geological Research.

 7:00 am On Friday the 30th our team will again join the research paleontologist Tyler Lyson in his Triceratops quarry to participate in field excavation of a giant dinosaur skull.
 Our lunches will be packed and eaten in the field and we will return to the MRF base camp in the evening in time for dinner, games and a tour of the extensive collection in storage at the MRF lab facility.

 Around 6:30pm, after a long day of digging huge Triceratops bones, we will head back to the MRF lab house for dinner.
 After Dinner We will have a tour of the preparation laboratory where dinosaur fossils are carefully prepared for shipping back to the museum in Denver.
 Dr. Tyler Lyson will present his ongoing extinction-era research in the Hell Creek, with a slide-show and lecture in the Lab house dining hall.